 Linux Sendmail Monitoring Perl

-This SAM template uses Perl scripts to monitor the Linux sendmail status and performance on a Linux system.
+This SAM application monitor template uses Perl scripts to monitor the Linux sendmail status and performance on a Linux system.

 SSH and Perl are installed on the target server.

-#!/usr/bin/perl), or create a symbolic link to Perl with the
+#!/usr/bin/perl) for component monitors, or create a symbolic link to Perl with

 Root credentials on the target server.

 Note that some counters may not work properly with the following legacy OS versions: